Discomoth/plotterQt/README.md

 The design of this program was inspired by K40Whisperer.
 I really appreciated the easy interface used to control a complex device.
 Being able to manually jog the laser for placement of the burn was something I felt could be implemented with old HPGL controled pen plotters.
 Eventually these features will be implemented in plotterQt.
 It is a bit more challenging than I imaginged.

+## Pretty important note
+From @Discomoth:

+Please make sure to log problems experienced with this program.
+This is a passion project but I want it to become something others can use to interact with pen plotters.
+I'll try and get to problem submissions, but please be patient.
+Include as much information as possible and actively work with me to help in instances where I cannot replicate the problem myself.

 ## Installation
 **A word of warning to those using Windows:** This program was developed using a Linux operating system.
 Expect things to not work out of the box in a Windows environment.